ISO 639-1

 ISO 639-1:2002, Codes for the representation of names of languages—Part 1: Alpha-2 code, is the first part of the ISO 639 series of international standards for language codes.
 Part 1 covers the registration of "set 1" two-letter codes.
 There are 183 two-letter codes registered as of June 2021.
 The registered codes cover the world's major languages.

-Some languages do not have the ISO 639-1 codes because the standard was initially designed to represent major and primary national languages with well-established terminologies and lexicography.
-The ISO 639-1 is more restrictive than other ISO 639 standards, such as ISO 639-2 as well as ISO 639-3, which cover a wider range of languages and variations.
+Infoterm (International Information Centre for Terminology) is the registration authority for ISO 639-1 codes.

 These codes are a useful international and formal shorthand for indicating languages.